Ammann Bars for Octagonal Tilings: Tiling with an FP-tileset

 For instance, every tiling composed with tiles of $\CC$ has the same subperiods as Cyrenaic tilings.
-If the above proof seems obscure, here is an example of what happens in the shadows.
+If the above proof seems opaque, here is an example of what happens in the shadows.
 We observe that each $i$-shadow is periodic with period $q_i:=\omega_i(p_i)$ where $p_i$ is the $i$-subperiod of Cyrenaic tilings.
 This is shown in Figure \ref{CC-shadows}.
 In each shadow there are three original (non-decorated) tiles, each of which can appear in different versions when taking the decorations into account.
 For each $i$-shadow here we only look at the decorations in direction $i$, where we have the continuity of the lines (other decorations are irrelevant here).
-All possible tiles are given on the top row, and following the arrows from each tile one can see all different possibilities\footnote{Remember that a line passes through every vertex, in each direction.} to place other tiles in order to continue the line directing the red vector.
+All possible tiles are given on the top row, and following the arrows from each tile one can see all of the different options\footnote{Remember that a line passes through every vertex, in each direction.} for placing other tiles in order to continue the line in the direction of the red vector.
 For each shadow, the vector is the same for all possible configurations, which means that the shadow is periodic, and we find exactly the subperiods of Cyrenaic tilings.\\